jnsltk/kiwave-sonar-system/README.md

 <details><summary>Click to expand</summary>
 <br>

 CI/CD stands for "continuous intergration" and "continuous development".
-We use the GitLab piplelines to continuous test code that is committed and and then deploy the code, if it passes the tests.
-The pipleine is written in `.gitlab-ci.yml` file which is usually uploaded on the root of the project (good practice to put it there).
+We use the GitLab piplelines to continuously test code that is committed and and then deploy the code, if it passes the tests.
+The pipeline is written in `.gitlab-ci.yml` file which is usually uploaded on the root of the project (good practice to put it there).
 As you have noticed by now, this is a YAML file which contains commands that are executed by the GitLab runner(s).
 GitLab runners are computers that have Linux as their Operating System.
 These runners pull your project and look for the CI file and run the commands that you have given there.
 To install packages and programs on the runner to run your commands, most projects (our project too) use docker images.
 You can find docker images for the applications (programs) that you need in order to test and/or deploy your project from [docker hub](https://hub.docker.com/).
 Each block of commands that is executed by the GitLab runner is called a job.
 Note that you need to use a runner that can handle docker images.
 You can see the available runners under CI/CD in settings.
 You can see the result of your pipline under the CI/CD Pipelines.

 You can customize your `.gitlab-ci.yml` file in many ways:
 - You can add stages, so that if one stage fails the reat do not run (useful in case of deployment).
 For example, if your test job fails, you do not want to deploy your project.